-- (1) The record of the Tribunal in respect of a proceeding consists of - (a) the application lodged with the Registrar that relates to that proceeding; - (b) a summary of the facts of the matter to be resolved in the relevant claim for compensation as determined and recorded by the Tribunal during the hearing of that claim; - (c) any written medical advice or medical opinion provided to the Tribunal pursuant to section 54 by a medical panel
+- (1) The record of the Tribunal in respect of a proceeding to which this Act relates consists of- - (a) the application lodged with the Registrar that relates to that proceeding; - (b) a summary of the facts of the matter to be resolved in the relevant claim for compensation as determined and recorded by the Tribunal during the hearing of that claim;

-- to which, or a medical practitioner to whom, a medical question has been referred pursuant to section 49(3); - (d) the recording made pursuant to section 56(2); - (e) any notes of the proceeding made by the Tribunal; and - (f) any order made by the Tribunal in relation to that proceeding. - (2) The record of the Tribunal in respect of a proceeding - (a) shall be open for inspection free of charge by a party to the proceeding and a person acting with the authority of a party to the proceeding; and - (b) shall be available for production before a court or a judge for the purposes of any proceedings before the court or judge.
+- (c) any written medical advice or medical opinion provided to the Tribunal pursuant to section 54 by a medical panel to which, or a medical practitioner to whom, a medical question has been referred pursuant to section 49(3); - (d) the recording made pursuant to section 56(2); - (e) any notes of the proceeding made by the Tribunal; and - (f) any order made by the Tribunal in relation to that proceeding. - (2) The record of the Tribunal in respect of a proceeding to which this Act relates- - (a) shall be open for inspection free of charge by a party to the proceeding and a person acting with the authority of a party to the proceeding; and - (b) shall be available for production before a court or a judge for the purposes of any proceedings before the court or judge.